flashboss/cities-generator/README.md

 ```
 COUNTRY=${COUNTRY} REPLACER_CLIENT_ADDRESS=${REPLACER_CLIENT_ADDRESS} AUTHURL=${AUTHURL} docker compose up
 ```
-Where ${COUNTRY} is the choosen language, it or en.
+Where ${COUNTRY} is the choosen country, IT or GB.
 While ${REPLACER_CLIENT_ADDRESS} is the address of the cities-generator client, for example cities-generator-service.vige.it:8380 .
 ${AUTHURL} is the keycloak address url like https://auth-ct.vige.it:8080 It will allow to download a keycloak instance where the server can be connected.
 After you can connect to keycloak through the url http://auth-ct.vige.it:8080

 Here a sample:
-COUNTRY=it REPLACER_CLIENT_ADDRESS=cities-generator-service.vige.it:8380 AUTHURL=http://auth-ct.vige.it:8080 docker compose up
+COUNTRY=IT REPLACER_CLIENT_ADDRESS=cities-generator-service.vige.it:8380 AUTHURL=http://auth-ct.vige.it:8080 docker compose up

 Add the following DNS in your /etc/hosts file:
 ```